 Meditation usually involves focusing one’s attention on an object.
 Mantra meditation, for example, focuses attention on a word or phrase.
 In the East this might be the word “Aum,” or one of the many names of God, such as “Rama.”
-In Orthodox Christianity, attention is placed on the words of the Jesus Prayer (“Lord Jesus Christ, please forgive, a miserable sinner.”)
+In Orthodox Christianity, attention is placed on the words of the Jesus Prayer (“Lord Jesus Christ, please forgive me, a sinner.”)
 In Catholicism, the Hail Mary and other prayers are used together with the Rosary.
 Other objects of meditation might include a candle flame, or a spiritual image or icon.
 In many types of meditation, such as Zen or Vipassana (“Insight”) meditation, attention is placed on the breath, which itself is a subtle object.

 Self-Inquiry, on the other hand, is a unique style of meditation in that attention is not directed towards an object but rather towards the subject itself.
 That subject is the very sense of “I” that is perceiving, or rather, through which is perceived, the objects of other types of meditation.
 Self-Inquiry is the only type of meditation that is directed inwards rather than outwards.
 And here let me pause to head off a potential objection to what has just been said.
 Anything that is perceived in consciousness is, in Self-Inquiry, considered an object.
 That would include thoughts and emotions, as well as any sensations occurring in the body.
 So one who is in deep meditation, passively witnessing thoughts as they rise and fall, or exploring an emotion, or enthralled with a particularly operatic stomach-gurgle, is still, in terms of Self-Inquiry, focused on objects.
 Attention is thus considered to be turned outward rather than inward.
 Self-Inquiry stops this outward flow of attention entirely and turns it back towards the very source from which it rises.
 That source (or Source, if you prefer) is the true subject.